 I recommend using the new WordPress block editor, which, despite the bad reviews of old users, is remarkable.

 So, in this section, I will show you:

 6.1.
 Adding Posts and Pages in the new WordPress block editor (Gutenberg)

 6.1.2. #How to add images, links, audio, video and pdf files

 6.1.3. #How to add tag and category

 6.1.4. #How to add “About me” page

-The new WordPress block editor is a completely new approach to editing content on the site.
+The new WordPress block editor is an entirely new approach to editing content on the site.
 It is built of blocks.
 What does it mean?
-To create a blog post you have to put a series of these small blocks together.
+To create a blog post, you have to put a series of these small blocks together.

-It’s very simple because each element is just a block.
-A separate block is a header, a separate one is a paragraph, an image, and so on.
-There are blocks available for all kinds of content: you can insert text, list, headings, columns and lots more.
-You can also change the order in which blocks are displayed, you can move them to any place on the page.
+It’s straightforward because each element is just a block.
+A separate block is a header, and a separate one is a paragraph, an image, and so on.
+There are blocks available for all kinds of content: you can insert text, list, headings, columns, and lots more.
+You can also change the order in which blocks are displayed, and you can move them to any place on the page.

 Do you want to learn more?
 Read my article: The new WordPress block editor (Gutenberg)